oanoufa/oanoufa.github.io/_posts/2025-09-22-ebi-internship.markdown

 - Supervisors: Nicola De Maio and Nick Goldman
 - Period: April — September 2025

-The internship focused on applied bioinformatics research: detecting and masking contamination in SARS-CoV-2 genome data and developing scalable analysis procedures for pandemic-scale datasets.
+The internship focused on applied bioinformatics research: detecting and masking contamination in SARS-CoV-2 genome data, and assessing the impact of masking on phylogenetic placement.

 ## Objectives